D-Whipp/interview-questions/html/html-interview-questions.md

 ### static

 Default value.
 Here the element is positioned according to the normal flow of the document.

+### absolute

-absolute: Here the element is positioned relative to its parent element.
+Here the element is positioned relative to its parent element.
 The final position is determined by the values of left, right, top, bottom.

 ### fixed